hassanzadeh-mj/futuguard-miniproject/README.md

 # Futuguard-Mini project
-futuguard-mini project is a simple next js project

-# storefront
 Futuguard-mini project is a Next.js project for Futuguard's interview project

-## Features
-- Has 2 web pages
-- Has a header
-- Has a body
-- Has a footer

 ## Getting Started
 First, run the development server:

 ```bash